ankursoni/aws-eks-boilerplate/README.md

 # - 'user1' with <username>
 # - 'password1' with <password>
 # - 'localhost' with <database server>
-create database if not exists demodb
+create database if not exists demodb;

 create user if not exists user1@localhost identified by 'password1';

-grant all on demodb.* to user1@localhost
+grant all on demodb.* to user1@localhost;
 ```

 ### Setup redis with key/value pair